 CROW presents weekly Speaker Series program

-Presented by LCEC, the Clinic for the Rehabilitation of Wildlife’s weekly Speaker Series continues on Jan.
-28 with “Living with Burrowing Owls” by Beverly Saltonstall, volunteer for the Cape Coral Friends of Wildlife.
+Presented by LCEC, the Clinic for the Rehabilitation of Wildlife’s weekly Speaker Series continues on Feb.
+10 with “The World Turtle Crisis and its Local Effects” by Chris Lechowicz, director of Habitat Management and Herpetologist for the Sanibel-Captiva Conservation Foundation.

 Speaker Series programs begin at 4:15 p.m. in the Visitor Education Center, at 3883 Sanibel-Captiva Road, and are approximately one hour in length.
 Admission is $10 for adults, $5 for ages 13-17 and free for children age 12 and under.
 Space is limited, so advanced registration is highly recommended.